'We've Lost Everything': In Philippines, Fleeing Volcano Means Losing Livelihoods

 "We've lost everything, our house got damaged, but I need to retrieve my pots and cooking wares and other things.
 They should not be very, very strict," 59-year-old Erlinda Landicho told the AP.

-Many living on the slopes of the 1,020-foot Taal rely on their animals for survival and leaving them behind has fostered a sense of helplessness.
+Many living on the slopes of the 1,020-foot Taal rely on their animals for survival, and leaving them behind has fostered a sense of helplessness.

 "We won't have food on our tables if not for them," Jun Despededa, 21, who was using water from the lake to scrub volcanic ash from his horse, told Reuters.